-As countries across the globe struggle to contain the novel coronavirus (COVID-19), it’s advisable to stay safe by following the recommended preventive measures by public health officials.
-And the best way to protect yourself is not to get exposed to the virus.
+As countries across the globe struggle to contain the novel coronavirus (COVID-19), it’s advisable to stay safe by following the recommended preventive measures from public health officials.
+The best way to protect yourself is not to get exposed to the virus.

-At Plumlogix.com, we understand that part of our social responsibility is to enlighten our customers and the public to stay safe and follow recommended guidelines and help tame the spread of the virus.
+At Plumlogix, we understand that part of our social responsibility is to enlighten our customers and the public to stay safe and follow recommended guidelines and help tame the spread of the virus.

 How to Protect Yourself and Others

 Protecting yourself against the novel coronavirus (COVID-19) requires you to follow these five simple steps.

 To stop the spread of the virus and keep yourself safe from infection, it is recommended you wash your hands often using soap and running water for at least 20 seconds.
 This is particularly recommended when you’re been in a public place, or after coughing, sneezing or blowing your nose.